vohai2003/hdp_data_tutorials/tutorials/hdp/hands-on-tour-of-apache-spark-in-5-minutes/tutorial.md

 ### New to Zeppelin?

-If you haven’t already, checkout the Hortonworks [Apache Zeppelin](https://hortonworks.com/apache/zeppelin/) page as well as the [Getting Started with Apache Zeppelin](https://hortonworks.com/tutorial/getting-started-with-apache-zeppelin/) tutorial.You will find the official Apache Zeppelin page here.
+If you haven’t already, checkout the Hortonworks [Apache Zeppelin](https://hortonworks.com/apache/zeppelin/) page as well as the [Getting Started with Apache Zeppelin](https://hortonworks.com/tutorial/getting-started-with-apache-zeppelin/) tutorial.
+You will find the official Apache Zeppelin page here.

 ### New to Spark?